katarzyna-dusza/MongoDB-MySQL-comparison/README.md

     ```

 > NOTICE:
 I assume you have already noticed difference between MongoDB and MySQL insertions.
-In MongoDB, we have more information than in MySQL (like category for example).
-That's because I used second normal form for creating MySQL database.
+In MongoDB, we have more information than in MySQL (like category for example), because I used the second normal form.
 Thus, all information about categories and tags are in other tables - we don't need them to make performance tests.
+But if you want to create other tables, then run simply `./createTables.py <documents_number>` in `mysql` directory.

 ## Test MongoDB performance
 1. Install `pymongo` library by running